The Alliance to Host Oregon Private College Week

 About The Alliance:

 The Alliance represents Oregon’s regionally accredited, not-for-profit private higher education institutions.
 Together, the private not-for-profit sector enrolls more than 32,000 students and delivers approximately 30% of all baccalaureate degrees and higher awarded in Oregon.
 Through The Alliance, member institutions collaborate to strengthen Oregon’s intellectual, creative, and economic resources through public advocacy, institutional cooperation, and strategic collaboration with the public sector, including business, philanthropy, and government.
-For more information visit www.oaicu.org and download a fact sheet.
+For more information visit www.oaicu.org.

 (Courtesy of the Oregon Alliance of Independent Colleges and Universities)